ibm-cloud-docs/cis/metrics.md

 ### Traffic
 {:#dns-metrics-traffic}
 The Traffic section consists of two tabs that display **Queries by Response Code** and **Queries by Record Type**.
-Use the dropdown menu to select the date range displayed.
+Use the list menu to select the date range displayed.

 ![DNS Traffic image](images/dns-metrics-traffic.png)